 Measure 118 would add a costly new 3% tax on sales that could apply at every step of the supply chain in Oregon.
 By the time an Oregon product goes from raw materials to a manufacturer to a packaging company to a distributor and then to a retailer, it may have been taxed five times before it finally reaches the consumer – making it far more costly than a typical sales tax.

-Taxes on Oregon businesses have increased 43% in just the last five years, and Oregon’s corporate tax rate is the second highest in the country.
-Measure 118 would make local Oregon businesses less competitive with out-of-state and national corporations, drive more jobs and revenue out of the state, and hurt our local economies.
+Here is an example of how Measure 118’s tax on sales would compound on 2x4 lumber .Taxes on Oregon businesses have increased 43% in just the last five years, and Oregon’s corporate tax ranking is the second worst in the country.
+Measure 118 would make local Oregon businesses less competitive with out-of-state companies, drive more jobs and revenue out of the state, and hurt our local economies.

 Sources: Ernst & Young report on Oregon State and Local Tax Burdens; Tax Foundation’s 2024 State Business Tax Climate Index